Compute

 kubectl create secret generic additional-scrape-configs --from-file prometheus-additional.yaml -n monitoring --dry-run=client -o yaml | kubectl apply -f -

-Add the following content under the rules field and save the file.
-Replace the listener ID obtained in 1 with the value of seriesQuery.
+Add the following content to the rules field, replace lbaas_listener_id with the listener ID obtained in 1, and save the file.

 apiVersion: v1